The ships dock at the Passenger Terminal.

 and are usually open on Sundays as are the shops at Ushaka Marine World.

 In the Passenger Terminal, stands display a wide range of curios and handicrafts.
 Intricately woven baskets and beadwork make for especially attractive souvenirs.
 Bargaining is expected.

 The currency is the Rand (ZAR) Automated teller machines (ATMs), linked to all major international networks, are available throughout the country.
 It is best to use only ATMs that are inside a mall or other building.
 Always be careful to make sure no one is watching you enter your PIN, and be vigilant about scams (e.g. machines that seem to eat your card and won't give it back after you enter the PIN).

 Most retail stores accept credit cards.

 South Africa has 11 official languages.
 Most people other than rural black Africans speak English, although not many as a first language.
-Afrikaans is also widely-spoken, especially by the white and coloured population.
+Afrikaans is also widely spoken, especially by the white and colored population.